liamzdenek/ferment-ai/memory-bank/activeContext.md

 ## Open Questions

 1. **Task Granularity**: How fine-grained should our tasks be?
-Should we have a single task for an agent, or should we break it down into smaller tasks?
+Should we have a single task for a model, or should we break it down into smaller tasks?

 2. **Task Relationships**: What's the best way to represent complex task relationships?
 Should we have more advanced constructs like conditional execution or loops?